+The Quality Award process is supported by our good practice guide that will provide details of the elements required to achieve the standard.
 Applying for a quality standard accreditation demonstrates the commitment of a mentoring project to delivering a service which focuses on the expectations and requirements of its stakeholders.
 Achieving the Quality Award shows that a project is applying good practice to all aspects of its work.

-The standard is designed around six core quality practice elements.
+The standard is designed around six core quality practice elements: